lwdai/IKEA-WUXI/README.md

 A single-page application that can be saved and printed by user.
 ---------------------

-First, you have to install Git and Java.
+First, you have to install Git (to download)and Java.

 then https://stackoverflow.com/questions/1678520/javac-not-working-in-windows-command-prompt to set varaible after downlaoding java.

-Then install Node.js, npm and angular js

 ###To build in Linux:
 > $ cd src